bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 ~~~~~~~~

 In the following lines, we provide a YAML example for an out-of-core Matrix Multiplication PyCOMPSs application,
-distributed with license Apache v2.0, with 2 source files, and authored by 3 persons from two different
+distributed with license Apache v2.0, with two source files, and authored by two persons from two different
 institutions.
 Since no ``Agent`` is defined, the first author is considered as such by default.
+The ``data_persistence``
+term is set to ``True``, to indicate the datasets should be included in the resulting crate.

 .. code-block:: yaml